China

 • Monthly living allowance, if needed

-• Other allowances, such as occupational training allowance, job introduction allowance, etc.
+• Other allowances include occupational training allowance, job introduction allowance, etc.

 • Employer Obligations